Book free audit

 Add secondary categories that match every real service you offer.
 Common combinations for Metro Vancouver HVAC contractors:

-- Secondary: Heating contractor, Air conditioning contractor, Furnace repair service, Heat pump supplier, Duct cleaning service
+• Secondary: Air conditioning contractor, Furnace repair service, Heat pump supplier, Duct cleaning service

-- Secondary: HVAC contractor, Furnace repair service, Boiler supplier, Heat pump supplier
+• Secondary: Heating contractor, Furnace repair service, Heat pump supplier

 Don't add categories for services you don't actually provide.
 Adding "Plumber" or "Electrician" as secondary categories to cast a wider net is against Google's guidelines and risks profile suspension.

-What Are the Top HVAC Contractors in Vancouver's Map Pack Actually Using?
+What Are the Top HVAC Contractors in Metro Vancouver's Map Pack Actually Using?

+Most also add 3–5 secondary categories.
 The contractors that stand out: profiles that use secondary categories precisely, with each one matching a distinct service type.
-"Duct cleaning service" as a secondary, for example, captures a separate query cluster that "HVAC contractor" doesn't fully own.
+"Duct cleaning service" as a secondary, for example, captures a separate query cluster that broader categories don't fully own.

 How Do You Change Your GBP Primary Category?